GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit03/unit03-05_Assignmnet.md

 ---

 # Tasks from this session
 1. Find other interesting vegetation indices.
-Plot them using either R or GEE.
+Plot them using both R and GEE.
 2. Next you need to clip the buffered study area to the study area provided [here](http://85.214.102.111/kili_data/){:target="_blank"}.
 Tip - feel free to use chatgpt :)